MOHAPY24/BrainfuckPlusPlus/README.md

 Errors are now handled professionally using Python’s built-in error types:

-SyntaxError for missing EOF markers
+SyntaxError for missing EOF, SOF or incorrect syntax and markers

 RuntimeError for improper cell manipulations

 FileNotFoundError if no valid .bfpp file is found

-ValueError for bad input or illegal ASCII

 IndexError if pointer tries to go out of bounds